Nazar-Pichak/Nazar-Pichak/README.md

-## Hi everyone in the deep ocean of technologies 👋
+# Hi everyone in the deep ocean of technologies 👋

+### My name is Nazar and hope we will build something special together.

 <!--
 **Nazar-Pichak/Nazar-Pichak** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.